FuzzFoundation/WKTPlot/README.md

 ## Description
 The [well-known-text](https://en.wikipedia.org/wiki/Well-known_text_representation_of_geometry) standard is very common for working with and representing geospatial data, however it is painful to visualize them programatically.
 The [Shapely](https://github.com/shapely/shapely) library  extends the functionality of the well-known-text standard with a rich assortment of geometry objects and operations, but it doesn't make it any easier to visualize.

 WKTPlot is a library provides an easy-to-use API for visualizing well-known-text strings and shapely objects programatically.
 This library wraps around the [Bokeh](https://github.com/bokeh/bokeh) library, which is a powerful plotting library for generating interactive visualizations.
-Bokeh also provides a rich assortment of [stylizing options](https://docs.bokeh.org/en/latest/docs/user_guide/styling.html) which are all usable through WKTPlot's `add_shape` and `add_shapes` methods.
+Bokeh also provides a rich assortment of [stylizing options](https://docs.bokeh.org/en/latest/docs/user_guide/styling.html) which are all usable through WKTPlot's `add_shape` method.

 ## Basic Usage
 ``` python